czerwonk/bird_exporter/README.md

 ```

 ## Metric formats
-In version 1.0 a new metric format was added.
+In version 1.0 a new metric format was introduced.
 To prevent a breaking change the new format is optional and can be enabled by using the ```-format.new``` flag.
 The new format handles protocols more generic and allows a better query structure.
 In both formats protocol specific metrics are prefixed with the protocol name (e.g. OSPF running metric).